2014-15 Term Dates

 The degree rewards the high level of training and outstanding achievements of our students, giving graduates a qualification that is internationally recognised and respected.

 The range and quality of our course gives the most complete and professional preparation for entering the world of professional dance, provided by international teachers who have performed for some of the world's leading dance companies.

 In the first two years as a student you will work towards the Foundation Degree alongside optional AS and A levels.

-Entry into the third and final year is by audition.
-At this point you will join our graduate touring company Ballet Central and work towards obtaining the BA (Hons) degree.
+During the 3rd and final year, students join our graduate touring company Ballet Central and work towards obtaining the BA (Hons) degree.

-90% of the course is held in the studio and on-stage, and you will work towards the highest standards of technique and artistry.
+90% of the course is held in the studio and on-stage, and you will work towards becoming the best possible dancer you can and want to be.

 - Spanish Dance

 - Study Skills – Reflective Practice, Critical Analysis

 The BA (Hons) in Professional Dance and Performance provides value above and beyond your performing career.
 When graduating from Central you can be assured that while performing careers may come to an end, you will retain an internationally recognised qualification that will support your future career plans.